 - Verify that all dependencies are accounted for.
 For example, if one component depends on another, ensure the dependent component is included.

 - Validate it with all stakeholders.
 This includes subject matter experts, developers, and management.

 - Update it as needed throughout the project.
 It may require changes due to new requirements or changes in scope.

-Creating a Software Bill of Materials can seem daunting, but it’s an essential part of any software engineering project.
+Creating a Software BOM can seem daunting, but it’s essential to any software engineering project.
 By taking the time to develop a detailed SBOM, you can avoid costly surprises and keep your project on track.

 - Cut development time in half.

 - Eliminate confusion over versions and dependencies